ssc-datascience/ssc-datascience.github.io/LDA.md

 }
 documents = lapply(doclist, get_terms, vocab)
 # Note that the vocabulary index needs to start with index 0 since it is passed to C
-# whereas R begins with index 1
+# Indexing in R begins with index 1
-#Check that you can map the time series of vocabulary back to the original phrase
+# Check that you can map the time series of vocabulary back to the original phrase

 vocab[documents[[1]][1,]+1]
 ```